CLIMAAX/workflow_template/README.md

         jupyter notebook

+## How to contribute

+See our [contribute to risk recipes](https://handbook.climaax.eu/community/contribute.html) page in the handbook for more information.

 ## Developer information

 Things to consider when setting up a new workflow repository. *Delete this section of the README after setting up.*